 Our hand carved Lozi wooden bowl was a utilitarian object that served a variety of purposes for storage, food preparation and serving.
 The Lozi also known as Barotse, live in and around the flood plain of the Zambezi River.
 The bowl is finely crafted in light brown wood with black paint decorated with incised designs and stands on four legs.

 Time Period: Early 20th c

 Materials: Wood and pigment

-Condition: Appears in good condition, one leg was broken and re-glued
+Condition: Bowl in very good condition, one leg had been broken and re-glued

 Shipping: Included within continental United States.
-International shipping, please contact us for rate
+International shipping, please contact us for rates.